JoeDGit/Code-Circle/README.md

 2. Install dependencies: `npm install`
 3. Create a Firebase project and enable Firebase Authentication.
 4. Create an Ably account and obtain an API key.
-5. Create a `.env` file in the root directory with the following environment variables:
+5. Create a `.env.local` file in the root directory with the following environment variables:

 ```
 REACT_APP_ABLY_API_KEY=<YOUR_ABLY_API_KEY>